Subcurrency

 3. It enforces two constraints:

-1. the first constraint requires the total supply to be incremented by amount.
+1. The first constraint requires the total supply to be incremented by amount.

 2. The second constraint requires the balance of receiver to be incremented by amount.